Cuban salsa

-In Cuba, a popular dance known as Casino was marketed abroad as Cuban-style salsa or Salsa Cubana to distinguish it from other salsa styles when the name became popular in the 1970s.
+Casino is a dance from Cuba, which has commonly been known as Cuban Salsa or Salsa Cubana since the 1970s to distinguish it from other salsa styles.

+Casino takes its name from casinos deportivos, the dance halls popular among better-off, white Cubans during the mid-1950s and onwards where the style was first created and popularised.
+Historically, Casino traces its roots as a partner dance from Son Cubano, which was fused with partner figures borrowed from Cuban Mambo, Cuban Cha Cha Cha, Rumba Guaguancó, and North American Jive.
+Similar to Son, Danzón and Cha Cha Cha, it was traditionally danced contratiempo (this means that, unlike salsa, that no step is taken on the first and fifth beats in each clave pattern, and the fourth and eighth beats are emphasized, allowing dancers to contribute to the polyrhythmic pattern of the music through their movements).
+Casino today is more commonly (although by no means exclusively) danced a tiempo, with the dancers stepping on the first and fifth beats.

+Casino is closely intertwined with Afro-Cuban dance traditions, and dancers frequently integrate movements, gestures, and extended passages from Orisha and Rumba as well as older popular dances such as Cha Cha Cha, Mambo and Danzón..

 Dancing Casino is an expression of popular social culture in Cuba, and many Cubans consider Casino a part of their social and cultural activities centering on their popular music.

-The origins of the name Casino are casinos deportivos, the dance halls where a lot of social dancing was done among the better-off, white Cubans during the mid-1950s and onward.

-Historically, Casino traces its roots as a partner dance from Son Cubano, which was fused with partner figures and borrowed from Cuban Mambo, Cuban Cha Cha Cha, Rumba Guaguancó, and North American Jive.
-Similar to Son, Danzón and Cha Cha Cha, it is traditionally (though less often today) danced a contratiempo.
-This means that, distinct from subsequent forms of salsa, no step is taken on the first and fifth beats in each clave pattern, and the fourth and eighth beats are emphasized.
-In this way, dancers contribute to the polyrhythmic pattern of the music through their movements.

-Casino dance is closely intertwined with Afro-Cuban dance traditions.
-Many dancers include spontaneous or ad hoc fashion, though this is not a defining feature of the dance.
-Much like sonero (lead singer in Son and Salsa bands), they may quote or reference older songs.
-Casino dancers frequently improvise, integrating movements, gestures, and extended passages from Cuba's African heritage, including rumba and older popular dances such as Cha Cha Cha and Danzón.
+Casino is the basis of Rueda de Casino, a lively dance in the round featuring called dance moves and frequent changes of partner.

 Culture and geography

-Culturally, Casino is performed as an interplay between genders, with an emphasis on feeling the music, known as sabor.
+Culturally, Casino is performed as an interplay between genders, with an emphasis on feeling the music, known as sabor ("flavor").
 Much of the interplay of Casino style dancing is based on the broader Afro-Caribbean cultural context with emphasis on sexual interplay, teasing, and everyday experience.

 Geographically, in Latin America, Casino and its variants are danced in Cuba, the Dominican Republic, and Venezuela.
 It is also popular in Europe and parts of Asia.
-In the 1950s, Miami became a spot for Cuban music and salsa dancing, thanks to waves of Cuban immigrants bringing their musical traditions like son, rumba, and cha-cha-cha, sparking a fiery dance culture we now call Miami Cuban-style salsa.
+In the 1950s, Miami became a spot for Cuban music and salsa dancing, thanks to waves of Cuban immigrants bringing their musical traditions like son, rumba, and cha-cha-cha, sparking a fiery dance culture now called Miami Cuban-style salsa.